Is Montana a good place to live

 5. Low population density

 Montana is the third least populated state in the US.
-Being the 4th largest state by area, there are only 1.07 million people living there.
-The average number of people per one square mile is 6.86.
-Consequently, there is much pure untouched land and most of the population is centered in the county seats.
+Being the 4th largest state by area, there are only 1.08 million people living there.
+The average number of people per one square mile is just 7.09.
+The state has 2.4 people per house compared to the U.S. average of about 2.6.
+Consequently, there is much pure untouched land and most of the population is cantered in the county seats.

 6. Much unspoiled land and beautiful nature

-Montana is located in the western part of the US, so its geography is rather various including mountains and valleys, plains and hills, lakes and rivers etc. Such diversity creates a splendid landscape not spoilt by people, especially in the north and east of the state.
-Rest weather and clear sky make all this beauty much more striking and spectacular, so it is not surprising why many tourists want to appear here as well.
+Montana is located in the western part of the US, so its geography is varied and includes mountains and valleys, plains and hills, lakes and rivers etc. Such diversity creates a splendid landscape not spoilt by people, especially in the north and east of the state.
+The weather and clear skies make all this beauty much more striking and spectacular, so it is not surprising why many tourists want to this state.
+This is one of the benefits of living in Montana.

 7. Low taxes